stafli-org/stafli.stack.php/README.md

 ## Profiles
 These are the profiles described by the dockerfiles:
 - Memcached 1.4.x, adds Memcached on top of upstream Standard profile
+- Redis 3.0.x, adds Redis on top of upstream Standard profile

 ## Images
 These are the [resulting images](https://hub.docker.com/r/solict/high-performance-php-stack/tags/) upon building: